GrieferAtWork/KOSmk4/readme.md

 	- The given `FILE` is interpreted relative to the PWD set when `magic.dee` got invoked
 - `--gdb=MODE` (Defaults to not-given)
 	- Enable GDB debugging support, where `MODE` must be one of
-		- `stub`: Use the builtin GDB driver
+		- `server`: Use the builtin GDB server driver
 		- `qemu`: Use QEMU's builtin GDB stub
-	- Note that the GDB stub is always created as a server socket `tcp:localhost:1234` on your machine
+	- Note that the GDB server/stub is always created as a server socket `tcp:localhost:1234` on your machine
 - `--emulator-started-pattern=TEXT`
 	- Print the given `TEXT` to `stdout` when the emulator is started (needed for syncing with Visual Studio)
 - `--target=TARGET` (Defaults to automatic detection; see below)